uraimo/SwiftyGPIO/README.md

 The first item returned is the output channel and this can be verified invoking the method `isOut` on the `SPIObject`.

-Alternatively, we can create a software SPI using two GPIOs, one that wil serve as clock pin and the other will be used to send the actual data.
+Alternatively, we can create a software SPI using two GPIOs, one that will serve as clock pin and the other will be used to send the actual data.
 This kind of bit-banging SPI is slower than the hardware one, so, the recommended approach is to use hardware SPIs when available.

 To create a software SPI, just retrieve two pins and create a `VirtualSPI` object:
 ```swift